ErikEkstedt/VAP/vap/events/README.md

  [(848, 867, 1)]]
 ```

 These can then be used to extract the probability output of the model.
-Taking batch entry 2 from above

 ```python
 # iterate over the batch samples